revgrid/revgrid/etc/revgrid.api.md

     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration fireScrollEvent(eventName: 'rev-scroll-x' | 'rev-scroll-y', newValue: number, index: number, offset: number): boolean;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration fireSyntheticButtonPressedEvent(event: CellEvent): boolean | undefined;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration fireSyntheticColumnSortEvent(eventDetail: EventDetail.ColumnSort): boolean;
     // (undocumented)
     fireSyntheticColumnsViewWidthsChangedEvent(eventDetail: EventDetail.ColumnsViewWidthsChanged): boolean;